"** Too Many Foul Plays **"

 Thus, MOVIEGUIDE(r) gives THE BENCHWARMERS an extreme caution.
 This movie is not for children, even though, judging by the audience of parents and children at the screening we attended, the movie will attract children and is perhaps being marketed to children.

+THE BENCHWARMERS stars Rob Schneider as Gus Matthews, who owns a small gardening business.
+Gus defends a boy, Nelson, being bullied by Little Leaguers on a baseball field.
+The experience awakens Gus's love for baseball.
+He gets his two nerdy adult friends, Richie and Clark, played by David Spade and Jon Heder, respectively, to join him at the field to hit a few balls.
+While they're playing, the Little League team appears.
+Gus challenges them to a game, and it turns out that Gus has excellent hitting and pitching skills, and his team wins!
+Nelson's billionaire father, Mel, learns about this feat.
+He proposes a tournament against the Little League, with the winning team getting a professional baseball field built with Mel's money.
 The athletic hijinks in THE BENCHWARMERS are funny and clean.
 Schneider, Spade, Heder, and Jon Lovitz do a good job of getting laughs.
 The movie also contains a strong moral message about the evils of bullies.
 These positive elements, however, are laced with some scatological humor.
 THE BENCHWARMERS also contains jokes about homosexuality and dwarves.
 Thus, MOVIEGUIDE(r) advises extreme caution.
 THE BENCHWARMERS is not a movie for media-wise moviegoers.